All the charm of Tonengo, the preferred destination for hikers.

 In the Ottini hamlet, isolated on the top of a hill, we find instead the Church of Saint Michele.

-It is supposed that the church was remodeled or rebuilt in the eighteenth century.
+It is supposed that the church was remodelled or rebuilt in the eighteenth century.